3DCoded/Happy-Hare/Tip-Forming-and-Purging.md

 ```

 > [!NOTE]
+> - It is unusual but ok for your slicer is setup with less tools that the number of gates in your MMU.
+If this is the case, the purge map will show all possible tools but only values for slicer defined tools will be shown.
+This capability is controlled with the `NUM_SLICER_TOOLS` parameter
-> The CNC world and Happy Hare use tool names that are zero-based.
+> - The CNC world and Happy Hare use tool names that are zero-based.
 Thus T0 is the first tool.
 Some slicers prefer to start with tool T1(!)
 Unfortunately this can lead to confusion but since the actual gcode will always contain `T0` that is the preferred numbering convention.
-Sorry Prusa.
+Sorry Prusa

+> [!TIP]
+> - Use `MMU_SLICER_TOOL_MAP SPARSE_PURGE_MAP=1` to see a more readable purge map that removes all toolchanges that are not possible in the print
+> - When displaying purge map with slicer setup for less gates than your MMU you can combine `NUM_SLICER_TOOLS=` to trim the matrix

 <br>